JanJosel/pockket-react-native/README.md

 # Pockket

-Pockket is an E-Payment Mobile App Prototype built using the React Native Firebase Starter listed belows.
+Pockket is an E-Payment Mobile App Prototype built using the React Native Firebase Starter listed below.
 This was created as part of the project requirements for IT 227.

 # React Native Firebase